📍Nashville, Tennessee

 Challenge:

-The United States faces a critical shortage of maternal healthcare providers, particularly in rural and medically under-resourced communities.
+The United States faces a critical shortage of maternal healthcare providers, particularly in rural and medically vulnerable communities.
 Improving maternal mortality rates and addressing mental health concerns for new mothers requires enhanced training and support for future healthcare providers.

 Solution: